fluent/fluent-bit/dockerfiles/dockerhub-description.md

 Optionally, we provide debug images which contain shells and tooling that can be used to troubleshoot or for testing purposes.

-For a detailed list of Tags and versions available, please refer to the the official documentation:
+For a detailed list of tags and versions available, please refer to the the official documentation:

 <https://docs.fluentbit.io/manual/installation/docker>